HekmatTaherinejad95/navigine_car_driving/README.md

 ros2 launch ~/ros2_ws/src/all_package.launch.py

 ```
-To record the published topics:
+To record the published topics in a bag file:

 ```
 ros2 bag record --all